-Canada is a country filled with wonderfully friendly people, classy cities, and a diverse and beautiful landscape.
-From the ice in the Yukon, to beaches on the east coast, to the mountains of Calgary, and the temperate rainforests of Vancouver, Canada is a country that is often skipped over on many world trips.
-It doesn’t get as much attention as it should.
-It’s a tremendously beautiful country with a lot to offer.
-I love our friendly neighbor to the north.
-It’s underrated.
+Canada is a country filled with wonderfully friendly people, classy cities, and a diverse, beautiful landscape.
+From the ice in the Yukon, to beaches on the east coast, the mountains of Calgary to the rainforests of Vancouver, Canada is a country that is often skipped over on many world trips, and doesn’t get as much attention as it should.
+It’s a tremendously beautiful country with a lot to offer—I love our friendly neighbor to the north, and believe it’s underrated.
 Added bonus: It’s easy to get a working holiday visa here.

-- Accommodation: Rates can vary a lot depending on what city you’re staying in.
-On average, you’ll wind up paying about $22-28 USD for a dorm room at a hostel while you should expect to pay around $60 USD for a budget hotel room.
+Accommodation – Rates can vary a lot depending on what city you’re staying in.
+On average, you’ll wind up paying about $30 USD for a dorm room at a hostel while you should expect to pay around $50 USD for a budget hotel room.

-- Food: Food can be inexpensive as long as you stick to cooking for yourself or the pubs.
-A meal out at restaurant will cost you around $20-25 USD!
-Cheap sandwich shops and fast food will cost around $8 USD per meal.
-If you are going to cook your own food, expect to pay between $50 to 75 USD per week.
+Food – Food can be inexpensive as long as you stick to cooking for yourself or hit pubs.
+Conversely, a meal out at restaurant will cost you around $20-25 USD!
+Cheap sandwich shops and fast food are your best bet and will be less than $10 USD per meal.
+If you are going to cook your own food, expect to pay between $50-75 USD per week.

-- Transportation: This is a big country and it’s hard to get around without a car.
+Transportation – This is a big country, and it’s hard to get around without a car.
 Within the city limits, you’ll find great public transportation networks.
-However, going between provinces will require a car or taking the bus.
-You can fly but since the country has only two major airlines (WestJet and Air Canada) prices are often very high.
-There is a train service (VIA Rail) that runs from coast to coast and is very scenic though not cheap.
+However, going between provinces will require a car or the bus.
+You can fly, but since the country has only two major airlines (WestJet and Air Canada) prices are often very high.
+There is a train service (VIA Rail) that runs from coast to coast and is very scenic, though not cheap.
 Companies like Greyhound and Red Arrow offer long-haul bus service across the country.
 These are decent, but don’t make for the comfiest of conditions.
-There have been numerous reported instances of theft so be on your guard and watch your belongings.
+There have been numerous reported instances of theft, so be on your guard and watch your belongings.

-- Activities: Canada has a lot of outdoor activities.
+Activities – Canada has a lot of outdoor activities.
 No matter what part of the country you are in, there is always something to do.
-Costs range from $20 USD to $100 USD depending what you are doing and if you need a guide.
+Costs range from $20-over 100 USD depending what you are doing and if you need a guide.

 Money Saving Tips

-- Outdoor Summer Festivals - Because Canadians are stuck indoors all winter, they love to make the most of hot days by packing in lots of festivals into the short summer.
-Many of these festivals, like Heritage Days (Edmonton), Kits Days (Vancouver), and Caribana (Toronto) are free.
-Check out the calendar of upcoming events in every city you visit.
+Outdoor summer festivals - Since Canadians are stuck indoors all winter, they love to make the most of hot days by packing in lots of festivals into the short summer.
+Many of these, like Heritage Days (Edmonton), Kits Days (Vancouver), and Caribana (Toronto), are free.
+Check out upcoming events online in every city you visit.

-- Outdoor Activities - A vast country with a relatively minuscule population leaves lots of potential for outdoor exposure here.
-Rent a pair of cross-country skis or snowshoes in the winter and enjoy the free use of many trails (versus expensive downhill lift passes), or bike, hike, kayak, or canoe in the summer.
-The cost of most equipment rental will be under $60 for a day, and you can explore many areas at no further cost.
+Outdoor activities - A vast country with a relatively minuscule population leaves lots of potential for outdoor exposure here.
+Rent a pair of cross-country skis or snowshoes in the winter, enjoy the free use of many trails (versus expensive downhill lift passes), bike, hike, kayak, or canoe in the summer.
+The cost of most equipment rental will be under $60 USD for a day, and you can explore many areas at no further cost.

 Top Things to See and Do

-- The Calgary Stampede – During July, thousands of people descend to Calgary for this multi-day rodeo, drinking event, and carnival.
+The Calgary Stampede – During July, thousands of people descend to Calgary for this multi-day rodeo, drinking event, and carnival.
 It’s where everyone pretends to be a cowboy for a few days.
-It’s a lot of fun and you’ll meet tons and tons of people from around the world.
+It’s a lot of fun, and you’ll meet tons of people from around the world.
 It’s one of Canada’s premier events.

-- Vancouver – Vancouver is one of my favorite cities in the world and in my opinion, the best in Canada (sorry everywhere else!).
-I love how you can be downtown in a thriving metropolitan city and then ten minutes later be hiking the mountains.
+Vancouver – Vancouver is one of my favorite cities in the world, and in my opinion, the best in Canada (sorry, everywhere else!).
+I love how you can be downtown in a thriving metropolitan city, and then ten minutes later be hiking the mountains.
 Vancouver blends nature and civilization very well.
-Add in good weather, great Asian food, friendly people, a great music scene, and Vancouver becomes a must see destination in my opinion.
+Add in good weather, great Asian food, friendly people, and a great music scene, and the city becomes a must see destination in my opinion.
 Plus, it’s located in British Columbia, one of the prettiest regions in Canada.
 Double bonus.

-- Kelowna – Go where the Canadians go to vacation.
+Kelowna – Go where the Canadians spend their vacation.
 Warm in the summer and mild in the winter, this glacial valley has some of the best weather in the entire country.
 There is a marina and many golf courses.
 Nearby is a great wine district.

-- The Yukon – The Yukon is the perfect place to fill your nature desires.
+The Yukon – The Yukon is the perfect place to fill your nature desires.
 The chances of seeing a bear, elk, or deer.
 Hardly anyone ever visits the Yukon as visitors tend to stick to the major cities and park in the south of the country.
-But go visit because it’s the Yukon, no one is there, and it can be just you and nature in perfect harmony.
+But definitely consider visiting because you’ll find yourself and nature in perfect harmony.